SCRACKIE/TaskY-downloads/README.md

 It si a simple-to-use ToDo list for Windows 10.
 It's completly free!

+**Please report issues/bugs on Issues tab, so I can solve 'em.
+Thanks!**

 # Usefull links:

 **_Official website_**: https://tasky.scrackdev.tk (**not finished yet**)